 - Understand that victim disclosure often occurs in pieces over time and identify strategies for working with victims to facilitate trust and communication.

-- Employ strategies that postpone judgment on the veracity of a case until after a thorough investigation.
+- Employ strategies that postpone judgment regarding the validity of a case until a thorough investigation is completed.

 - Identify investigative methods and techniques that focus on offender behavior.

 - Conduct victim interviews and document sexual assault cases utilizing physical, psychological and sensory evidence to effectively build a strong case.

 - Recognize potential sources of officer bias and ways to mitigate its impact on reports.

 - Make case coding and clearing decisions based on analysis of evidence identified through a thorough investigation.

 If you are interested in this training and would like to be notified when the application and training materials are available please click here.
 If you have any questions, please contact Aviva Kurash by email at email@example.com or by phone at 1.800.the.IACP.